cloudfabrix/rda-artifacts/README.md

 # rda-artifacts

-This repository consists RDA pipelines which automates the data collects and process for below use cases (not limted to)
+This repository contains RDA pipelines that automate data collection and processing for the following use cases (not limited to):

 * Asset Inventory and Topology
 * Metrics & Logs